Child & Youth Protection Program

 - Children/youth accompanying a visitor to campus (e.g., accompanying a sibling on a recruiting visit).

 - “Field Trips” where children/youth are brought onto campus by a school or other organization and the representatives of those schools or organization remain with the children/youth throughout the trip and remain responsible for the custody, control and supervision.

 Again, when in doubt, please contact University Police at 518-564-2022 so we can help review the activity.

-Who do I call if I have any questions regarding the Child and Youth Protection Policy?
+Who Do I Call if I Have Any Questions Regarding the Child & Youth Protection Policy?

 Please direct your questions to University Police at 518-564-2022.

-The Child and Youth Protection Program requires that individuals who are exercising custody, control, or supervision of children receive training biennial training.
-SUNY’s Office of General Counsel has developed a system-wide training on the SUNY Child Protection Policy for use by SUNY campuses which are shown below.
-Note: These documents may require the latest version of Acrobat Reader, which is available as a free download.
+The Child and Youth Protection Program requires that individuals who are exercising custody, control or supervision of children receive training biennial training.
+SUNY’s Office of General Counsel has developed a system-wide training on the SUNY Child Protection Policy for use by SUNY campuses.

 Child and Youth Protection Training Acknowledgement:

 The Child and Youth Protection Committee has created an acknowledgement that can be utilized by event coordinators to record the biennial training that has been completed by covered persons, which is available on the Child and Youth Protection Policies and Procedures page.

 The following resources have been identified by the Child Protection Committee as helpful resources for campus individuals who may be working with children: